Client: U.S. Agency for International Development

 Country: Zambia

-Solutions: Global Health Governance
+Solutions: Global Health

 Stunting is impaired growth and development that children experience as a result of poor nutrition, repeated infection, and inadequate psychosocial stimulation.
 Affecting 40 percent of Zambian children under age 5, stunting can cause poor cognition and educational performance and other harmful lifelong effects.
-Zambia SUN TA works to ensure that more of Zambia’s children grow up healthy, strong, and productive.
+Zambia SUN TA worked to ensure that more of Zambia’s children grow up healthy, strong, and productive.

 RELATED CONTENT: